ConnorMcWard/connormcward.github.io/README.md

-This is my repo to house my portfolio website using GitHub Pages.
+This is my repo to house my Data Science / MLE portfolio website using GitHub Pages.